FarahOuesleti/Emotions_Recognition/README.md

 After performing those tests on the CNN implemented model, we decided to make use of transfer learning to end uo with a model that predicts best results for all emotions.

-For that, a scientific research models' architectures review, frow our choices of the following three models to test :
+For that, a scientific research models' architectures review, frow our choices of the following 3 models to test :
 - ResNet
 - VGG
 - InceptionV3 (was attempted)